-Absolutely, I wouldn’t be on this pathway in life if those closest around me.
-My parents have given me so much in support, not only financially but emotionally also.
-Over the years I’ve had some low lows, I wouldn’t have been able to emerge a better, more confident or more focused gymnast, student or person without my mum and dad.
+Absolutely, I wouldn’t be on this pathway in life without those closest around me.
+My parents have given me so much support, not only financially but emotionally also.
+Over the years, I’ve had some low lows, I wouldn’t have been able to emerge a better, more confident or more focused gymnast, student or person without my mum and dad.
 Whatever the circumstance, they have always been able to offer advice that has my best interest at heart, circumstances I would have handled poorly without them at my side.
 They have been at my every beckoning call, at the hardest of times!
 That sort of support is utterly priceless.
 It’s the same case with my friends.
 I’ve had to sacrifice building and maintaining relationships with many of them as gymnastics has taken precedence but I’ve always had their support, always.
 For that reason, I never forget the people that have been a part of my journey.
 I am so grateful to have the people I do in my life.

 When you’re not at the gym, what do you enjoy doing?

 Well, not having any school to concentrate on has given me a new world of freedom and time.
 I recently did a track day with my dad, driving at Westfield.
 I seemed to pick up the skill very quickly taking after my father who did rally driving in his years.
 It’s a different type of rush compared to gymnastics.
 To have all the power at my feet was scary, but was something that immediately had me hooked.
 Aside from that, I enjoy seeing my friends and spending time with people that I hadn’t had the luxury of seeing throughout my gymnastics career.
 I left Nottingham at twelve, leaving behind dozens of people that I was very close to.
-Now I am a fulltime athlete, it gives me a chance every now and then to see them and catch up.
-It’s keeps my mind in a good place, and seeing them serves as a positive distraction from such a strict regime.
+Now I am a full-time athlete, it gives me a chance every now and then to see them and catch up.
+It keeps my mind in a good place, and seeing them serves as a positive distraction from such a strict regime.